ciciecho-ds/salaryprediction/README.md

 ## Project Description
 The data for this project is provided by datasciencedreamjob.com.
 In this project, linear regression and random forest regression are used and the best model is selected based on the average MSE.
-This project is a learning project and may be continuously improved.

 ## EDA
 Feature visualization: